imjoy-team/imjoy-engine/README.md

     ```conda -V && pip install -U git+https://github.com/oeway/ImJoy-Python#egg=imjoy```
   * If you encountered any error related to `git` or `pip`, try to run : `conda install -y git pip` before the above command.
 (Otherwise, please check **FAQs**.)
+  * You can also use the same command if you want to upgrade the Plugin Engine to the latest version.

 ## Usage
   * Run `python -m imjoy` in a **Terminal** or **Anaconda Prompt**, and keep the window running.